Richrocksmy/bouncybouncy/README.md

 - The background image used is free for commercial use and no attribution is required.
 See - https://pixabay.com/en/san-francisco-california-city-210230/ for details.

-- The `npm install` step of the build process is just to provide dev dependencies for the linting and transpile stages of the gulp build process.
+- The `npm install` step is just to provide dev dependencies for the linting and transpile stages of the gulp build process.
 The function code was hand rolled by me without libraries

-###Impmrovements
+###Improvements

 - Use SASS instead of pure CSS.
 Somewhat unecessary for the limited amount of styling included in this project but if the project were to grow this would be advantageous